CPUjoker303/netlify2.0/content/posts/best-white-motherboards-for-gaming-2020.md

 ASUS Prime X470-Pro is still one of the best mid-range motherboards available in the market, and you can get it at a reasonable price.
 Like all ASUS prime motherboards, this one got a black colored PCB with some white stripes and heat sinks on it that make it looks good and gives an attractive design.
 This motherboard is not going the latest and doesn't feature PCI 4, but it got an M.2 slot with a white heat sink on it.
 Asus Prime motherboards are known because of their cooling, and this one got five-way cooling optimization.
 If you are going to use the latest heavy GPU, this motherboard got a safe slot which prevents it from damage.

-There is the list of best [motherboard for Ryzen 5 3600](https://www.bestgamingreviews.com/best-motherboard-for-ryzen-5-3600/) that you can also check out.

 #### Specifications

 {{<html-code tag="div">}}